Average Customer Review:

 With cast iron, you definitely don't have to make tradeoffs between price and performance.
-In fact, the cast-iron pan that earns the best overall reviews from both professionals and home users is the Lodge Logic 12-Inch Skillet (*Est. $20).
-This generously sized skillet comes from the factory already seasoned, meaning that vegetable oil has been sprayed onto the pan and baked on at a very high temperature.
-This eliminates the hassle and mess of seasoning the pan at home.
-In tests at one foodie magazine, the Lodge Logic easily outperforms unseasoned pans, turning out everything from scrambled eggs to cornbread.
-Its one drawback: The handle is a little small for the weight of the pan.
+In fact, the cast-iron pan that earns the best overall reviews from both professionals and home users is the bargain-priced Lodge 12-Inch Skillet (Est. $20).
+This generously sized cast iron frying pan comes from the factory already seasoned, which eliminates the hassle of having to season the pan before first use.
+However, many knowledgeable cooks, both expert, and amateur, recommend additional initial seasoning for best performance, and Lodge has detailed instructions for doing so on its website.

 In professional tests, Lodge beautifully handles everything from scrambled eggs to cornbread.
 At Wirecutter, Lesley Stockton finds the Lodge 12-inch skillet to be surprisingly nonstick in her first test -- making cornbread -- which released almost completely intact.
 It was also a superior performer in the fried egg and steak searing tests as well.
 With proper care and ongoing seasoning, this skillet will become increasingly nonstick.
 Cooks at another professional test kitchen find that this 12-inch cast iron frying pan browned foods evenly, concluding that it's, "An excellent pan, at an excellent price, that you'll never have to replace."

 For the first time in this category, Lodge has some competition.
 Thanks to the resurgent popularity of cast iron, more expert sites are testing cast iron skillets, and a couple of different brands do well in those tests.